 In addition to his performing, the last ten years has seen him gain a fine reputation as a teacher, throughout Europe and America.
 His master-classes are always in demand and he is now developing a series of coaching videos for singers and pianists.

 Kelvin has recently made a return to the stage as a soloist, performing many of the great works of Brahms, Schumann and Rachmaninoff.
 He has also established the British Piano Music Society, promoting the much under-performed music of the great British composers.
 The first recording of this society has been released on the Etcetera label, featuring piano music of Frank Bridge, including his masterpiece, the Piano Sonata.
+This recording has received high praise and was recently described as the definitive performance of this difficult music.

 As a composer he has written music for ballet, his piece ‘Quiet Strength’ regularly appears in European houses, and was recently performed at the Bayreuth Festival.